 Scenarios PIN2UCF Behavior Files Created or Updated UCF file is present.
-This file contains some user-specified pin locking constraints either inside or outside of the PINLOCK section.
+This file contains some user- specified pin locking constraints either inside or outside of the PINLOCK section.
 PIN2UCF does not write the PINLOCK section.
 Instead it exits after providing an error message.
 It writes a list of conflicting constraints. pinlock.rpt Some of the user specified constraints conflict with the PIN2UCF generated constraints UCF file is present.
 There are no pin locking constraints in the UCF file.
-There is a PINLOCK section in the UCF file generated from a previous run of PIN2UCF or manually created by the user.
 PIN2UCF writes a new PINLOCK section in the UCF file after deleting the existing PINLOCK section.
-The contents of the existing PINLOCK section are moved to the new PINLOCK section. pinlock.rpt design_name.ucf None of these constraints in the PINLOCK section conflict with PIN2UCF generated constraints
+The contents of the existing PINLOCK section are moved to the new pinlock.rpt design_name .ucf There is a PINLOCK section in the UCF file generated from a previous run of PIN2UCF or manually created by the user.
+PINLOCK section.
+None of these constraints in the PINLOCK section conflict with PIN2UCF generated constraints